If you can’t find the answer in our FAQ, you can always contact us.

 Head over to our Account Lookup page (that link opens in a new tab).

-If you have multiple accounts with GMBill.com, you’ll be able to select the relevant account.
+If you have multiple accounts with GMBill.com, you’ll be able to select the relevant account (if you only have one account, you will not see this page).

 Update credit card details

-Switch to the Billing panel on the left, and click the “Edit” button.
+Switch to the Billing panel on the left, and click the green “Edit” or “Add” button.

 Enter the new credit card details (if you have the same credit card details, and you’re doing this to re-enable billing after failure, or to verify you own the account, using the same credit card details is fine).